-The All Access course subscription includes online access to all our tutorials, streaming screencast videos, progress tracking, exercise answers, completion certificates, and exclusive access to a private community-supported live Slack chat group.
+The All Access subscription includes online access to all our tutorial courses: online book content, streaming screencast videos, progress tracking, exercise answers, completion certificates, and exclusive access to a private community-supported Slack chat group.

-7 day free trial included on all new All Access subscriptions!
-Cancel at any time before the trial ends and you will not be charged.
+7-day free trial included on all new All Access subscriptions!
+Cancel any time before the trial ends and still keep access through the end of the trial period without getting charged.

 Save on bundled à la carteBook & Screencast Downloads

-All our tutorials come with a 100% money-back guarantee.
+All Learn Enough tutorials come with a 60-day 100% money-back guarantee.
 If for any reason you aren’t satisfied with any tutorial purchase, just let us know and we’ll refund your payment.

 Suppose you wanted to go search through a large amount of text and count the number of lines matching a particular word or phrase.
 Say, the number of times the word “rose” appears in the famous Sonnets by William Shakespeare.
 What might be the easiest way to do this?
 The answer is to use the command line.